STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Results and Discussion

 The results illustrated in Figures \ref{fig:perpendicular_results} and \ref{fig:parallel_results} show a comparison between the true and estimated poses obtained using our approach.
 It is important to underline that the estimate being shown is the per-keyframe, real-time latest estimate $\bm{x}_{t_i | 0:t_i}^*$ as computed by the back-end, and not the fully smoothed solution $\bm{x}_{t_i | 0:t_f}^*$, where $t_i \in [t_0, ..., t_f]$.
 This is the estimate that would be available to the robot during the real-time homing scenario with the current implementation of our approach.

-Since we assumed almost no uncertainty on the chaser's navigation solution, we only evaluate the resulting estimated for the absolute target's position $\Tran{W}{T_i}{W}$ and orientation $\theta_i$ error expressed in the world frame for every $i$-th keyframe.
+Since we assumed almost no uncertainty on the chaser's navigation solution, we only evaluated the resulting estimates for the absolute target's position $\Tran{\Wf}{\Tf_i}{W}$ and orientation $\theta_i$ error expressed in the world frame for every $i$-th keyframe.

 Although both scenarios had different characteristics, the results for both missions show a similar behavior: after an initial divergence on the target's pose---spurred by purposefully using noisy priors---the optimized estimates successfully converge to the vicinity of the true pose as the number of measurements increases and the distance between the vehicles reduces.